PRECISE/SMEDL/README-development.md

    simply making a bugfix release.

 2. Make sure the documentation is up-to-date.
 A new feature is not complete until it is fully documented.
-More on documentation in the next section.

 3. Update the changelog.
 Ideally, this should be done during development, adding details under the [Unreleased] section.
 But in either case, make sure all the